TroutTrout

-In the intricate world of Industrial Control Systems (ICS) and Supervisory Control and Data Acquisition (SCADA) environments, Network Access Control (NAC) plays a pivotal role in safeguarding critical infrastructure.
+In ICS and SCADA environments, any device that can reach the network can potentially reach a controller.
+Network Access Control (NAC) prevents this by authenticating and authorizing every device and user before granting network access.
 With the convergence of IT and OT systems, ensuring robust security through NAC is not just beneficial—it's essential.
 This blog post explores the criticality of NAC in SCADA and ICS settings, offering actionable insights for IT security professionals, compliance officers, and defense contractors.

 Understanding the Role of NAC in SCADA and ICS